 The Executive Head is the GovernorThe Executive Head is the President

-The relationship with the Centre is Federal.Unitary with the Centre. i.e. all the powers rests in the hands of Union.
+The relationship with the Centre is Federal.Unitary with the Centre. i.e. all the powers rest in the hands of the Union.

 Administered by the Chief Minister and elected by the people.Administered by the Administrator which is appointed by the President. ( except Delhi, Puducherry and Jammu & Kashmir)